Programme

 - CCS will be a part of the future energy system

-We look at the issues from different perspectives.
-Technology, market, society, ecology, spatial planning and regulations are important angles.
+These starting points form the core of the work packages 1- 7.
+The focus is on the integrated approach and vision.
+We look at the issues from different perspectives: technology, market, society, ecology, spatial planning and regulations are important angles.
 At the same time, we want to limit the costs for society and the impact on nature.
-This is reflected in work package 7.

 Uptake of energy functions within the programme